dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 p(s^\prime, r|s, a) = Pr\{S_{t+1} = s^\prime , R_{t+1} = r | S_t = s, A_t = a\}.
 $$ (eq6)

 These quantities completely specify the dynamics of a finite MDP.
-Most of the theory we present in the rest of this book implicitly assumes the environment is a finite MDP.
-Given the dynamics as specified by (3.6), one can compute anything else one might want to know about the environment, such as the expected rewards for state–action pairs,
+Most of the theory we present here implicitly assumes the environment is a finite MDP.
+Given the dynamics as specified by {eq}`eq6`, one can compute anything else one might want to know about the environment, such as the expected rewards for state–action pairs,

 $$
 r(s, a) = E[R_{t+1} | S_t = s, A_t = a] = \sum_{r∈R}\sum_{s^\prime∈S}p(s^\prime, r|s, a)